 - Heritable Metabolic and Dysplastic Bone Diseases in Children

 Dr. Whyte’s research interests include the cause and treatment of especially heritable skeletal disorders in children and adults.
 Included are genetic forms of rickets such as hypophosphatasia and X-linked hypophosphatemia, brittle bone diseases like osteogenesis imperfecta, and conditions that cause dense bones such as osteopetrosis.
 Collaborative laboratory investigations include mapping of specific diseases on human chromosomes and then searches for mutated genes.
 Molecular findings are then related to clinical observations to better understand how these conditions develop.
-The Research Center at Shriners Hospital serves as a national resource for the diagnosis, treatment, and investigation of disorders of bone and mineral metabolism and skeletal dysplasias in children.
 Dr. Whyte has authored or co-authored more than 300 scientific papers or book chapters concerning pediatric and adult metabolic bone diseases.

 - Whyte MP, Bergfeld M, Murphy WA, Avioli LV, Teitelbaum SL.
 Postmenopausal Osteoporosis: A Heterogeneous Disorder As Assessed By Histomorphometric Analysis Of Iliac Crest Bone From Untreated Patients.
 Am J Med.
 1982 Feb; 72(2):193-202